mibuthu/wp-link-view/readme.txt

 * option to set additional css styles for the link-lists and link-sliders
 * the required user roles to edit links can be adjusted in the settings page

+= Development: =
 If you want to follow the development status have a look at the [git-repository on github](https://github.com/mibuthu/wp-link-view "wp-link-view git-repository").
+Feel free to add your merge requests there, if you want to help to improve the plugin.

+= Translations: =
+Please help translating this plugin into multiple languages.
+You can submit your translations at [transifex.com](https://www.transifex.com/projects/p/wp-link-view "wp-link-view at transifex").
+There the source strings will always be in sync with the actual development version.

 == Installation ==